The US Masters may con you into taking up golf

 Settling down to watch TV coverage of the US Masters from Augusta is arguably a highlight of the sporting calendar.

-Despite a predicted absence of Augusta’s famous azaleas, the first golf major of the season is a treat for the eyes.
-The sun shines its sparkle onto plush greens which have been manicured to within an inch of their lives.
+The first golf major of the season is a treat for the eyes.
+Sun shines its sparkle onto plush greens which have been manicured to within an inch of their lives.
 Everything looks fresh and clean.

 The US Masters is like that perfect dollop of clotted cream atop the finest scone you’ll ever eat.
 If a painter was given a blank canvas and asked to depict his idea of paradise, they would probably come up with the Augusta National.
 You get the idea.